Discord’s new game store rolls out to the rest of the world today

 Plus five “First on Discord” games: King of the Hat, Sinner: Sacrifice for Redemption, Minion Masters, Bad North, and At Sundown.
 These are titles that Discord will have exclusive runs on for ~90 days.

 Meanwhile, Discord is also globally overhauling its Nitro service.
-Previously available for $4.99, Nitro was mostly a way to lets the power users and hardcore fans support Discord — it got you a few aesthetic perks like animated avatars, but that’s about it.
+Previously available for $4.99, Nitro was mostly a way to let the power users and hardcore fans support Discord — it got you a few aesthetic perks like animated avatars, but that’s about it.
 Now $9.99, Nitro will include a rotating library of around 60 games.
-With titles like Brutal Legend, Guacamelee, FTL, de Blob, and Super Meat Boy in the mix, they’re not the newest titles, but there’s a lot of great stuff in here.
+With titles like Brutal Legend, Guacamelee, FTL, de Blob and Super Meat Boy in the mix, they’re not the newest titles, but there’s a lot of great stuff in here.

-And just in case Valve/Steam wasn’t annoyed enough: Discord is also rolling out its new launcher, which it says should be able to list and launch pretty much all of your games “regardless of where [they] were purchased”.
+And just in case Valve/Steam wasn’t annoyed enough: Discord is also rolling out its new launcher, which it says should be able to list and launch pretty much all of your games “regardless of where [they] were purchased.”
 Even if a game requires another company’s launcher to load.

-The goal, it seems, is clear: if you’re not actively playing a game, Discord doesn’t want you having to poke around anywhere else.

 Here’s what it looks like:[gallery ids="1733409,1733416,1733420"]